 Children’s development of social skills, respect for others and a positive self-image is paramount to ensuring successful and well-rounded learners.
 PSE also includes the way children play and work together; how they share and interact in various situations and learning about other cultures.

 Specific Areas of Learning

-In Mathematics, we develop those early math’s skills to show an understanding of mathematical areas such as number, calculating with numbers and shape, pattern and problem solving.
+In Mathematics, we develop those early math skills to show an understanding of mathematical areas such as numbers, calculating with numbers and shape, patterns and problem-solving.

 Understanding of the World (UW)

 In Understanding of the World, we develop skills and knowledge to make sense of the world around us.
-We learn about their past, people, environments and other cultures as well as exploring the natural world
+We learn about their past, people, environments and other cultures as well as explore the natural world.

-Children explore, learn and play using a wide variety art and craft activities.
+Children explore, learn and play using a wide variety of art and craft activities.
 They express themselves through their artwork, music and dance using all their senses.